laro/Cone/README.md

 ## Short Smart Pointer Syntax
 - `Type^ instance`
-    - C++/Cone: Use `SharedPtr<Type> instance`
     - `T^` by default is `SharedPtr<T>`
+        - for C++/Cone,
-        - defined via type traits `default_circumflex_type`
+        - defined via type traits `default_circumflex_type`.
-        - For C#/Java/Objective-C/Swift interop possible to redefine as GC reference
+    - Possible to redefine for interoperability with other languages:
         - Objective-C/Swift: Use their reference counting mechanism
         - C#/Java: Use garbage collected memory
     - ~~`T^^` by default is `WeakPtr<T>`~~
         - ~~defined via type traits `default_circumflex_circumflex_type`.~~
         - ~~`SharedPtr<SharedPtr<T>>` just doesn't work like that, doesn’t really make sense anyway.~~